FAQ’s About Hair Loss

 Alopecia Areata occurs when inflammation develops around the hair roots, which then become inactive and diminish in size.
 The scientific community has no answer for what causes this inflammation.
 However, the cause is most likely more complicated than a simple deficiency of vitamins and other micronutrients, hair care methods or external damage.
-What causes the disease is neither any fungal bacterial or viral infection and thus it cannot be passed on to any other person.
-Many people believe the condition to be stress related, but there is no significant scientific evidence that supports this.
+What causes Alopecia is neither any fungal bacterial or viral infection and thus it cannot be passed on to any other person.
+Many people believe the condition to be stress-related, but there is no significant scientific evidence that supports this.

 Will my hair grow back?

 Most people suffering from Alopecia Areata experience some extent of hair re-growth.
 Because the growing cells that supply the hair follicle remain active, it’s still possible for the hair to regrow and the possibility of complete re-growth remains.

 There’s also a possibility for the symptoms to fade or reoccur at any point in time.
 There’s no telling exactly how Alopecia Areata will affect you, which makes the condition very unpredictable and difficult to manage.
 You might only lose a single patch of hair and then experience a full re-growth without further recurrence.
 Although not very common, you may lose all your body hair with no further re-growth.
 Experiencing hair loss followed by re-growth over the span of many years is common.
 Your re-grown hair can be of any colour and texture, from thin, downy white hair, to hair indistinguishable from your original hair.